 Happy Saturnalia to all!

 Today, December 17, marks the beginning of the Saturnalia, a festival held in honour of Saturn that lasted for between 3 and 7 days.
-It was celebrated in Rome for the first time in 497 BC when the Temple of Saturn in the Roman Forum was dedicated.
+It originated as a farmer’s festival to mark the end of the autumn planting season in honour of Saturnus and despite Livy’s claim that the festival was established in 496 BC, there is evidence it began much earlier.
 The poet Catullus called it “the best of days” – Saturnalibus, optimo dierum!.

 The holiday began with a sacrifice at the Temple of Saturn.
 After the rituals, the celebrants shouted ‘Io, Saturnalia’ (Macrobius I.10.18).
 It was followed by several days of feasting and fun.